Teenage Mutant Ninja Turtles (2014 film): Development

 Teenage Mutant Ninja Turtles co-creator Kevin Eastman stated that he had been invited behind the scenes of the film, and concluded that he was officially on board with the project and that, although he could not say much, he believed it to be "awesome".
 Via Twitter, Corey Feldman, who voiced Donatello in the first and third films, voiced his support for the film saying that he loves Bay's remakes and he is eager to reprise his role.
 In response to the backlash, Liebesman stated that he was glad to hear about the fans' response, since he and Eastman had been locked in a room working on ideas that, from his own perspective as a fan, everybody would love.
-While he didn't confirm whether or not Bay's comment did represent the film's premise, he did stress on the ooze itself and its background in the original comic, reminding that the ooze was the product of alien technology.
+While he did not confirm whether or not Bay's comment did represent the film's premise, he did stress on the ooze itself and its background in the original comic, reminding that the ooze was the product of alien technology.
 In regards to how the Turtles would be rendered, Liebesman would not say exactly what visual direction would be taken, but he did state that he enjoyed Weta Digital's work in Rise of the Planet of the Apes.
-He also pointed out that the film wasn't to be exclusively about action but also to focus on brotherhood, friendship, and responsibility.
+He also pointed out that the film was not to be exclusively about action but also to focus on brotherhood, friendship, and responsibility.

 Bay posted on his website explaining the title change and stressing that nothing had changed regarding the Turtles.
 He also said the reason the title was shortened was a request by Paramount to make the title "simple".
 He continued that the Turtles were the same as fans remember and regardless of the title change they still act like teenagers.
 He urged everyone to give everybody who was involved a chance, as they had the fans' interest at top priority and would not let anybody down.
-Eastman revealed some of the things for the film stating that April would not be 16 years old like in the 2012 cartoon series, he feels Ken Watanabe would make a great Shredder, he would like to bring Reyes back as a Foot lieutenant, and martial arts wise they are looking at Fist of Legend and The Raid: Redemption.
+Eastman revealed some more information about the film, stating that April would not be 16 years old like in the 2012 cartoon series, he feels Ken Watanabe would make a great Shredder, he would like to bring Reyes back as a Foot lieutenant, and martial arts wise they are looking at Fist of Legend and The Raid: Redemption.
 Eastman called it "easily the best Turtle movie yet".
 Kevin Eastman stated that the movie is creating its own story but has to be true to the source material or else they will get "murdered".